-Chapter (6): New perspectives on consciousness: How should a theory of consciousness (TC) look like?
+Chapter (6): New perspectives on consciousness: What should a theory of consciousness (TC) look like?

-In view of the previous chapters, I shall now suggest several intriguing viewpoints of CΨ.
-These points of view are based on certain interesting observations/interpretations of CΨ, which have been discussed at one level or another in the professional literature and the former chapters.
-The innovation here is in the “proposed CΨ-perspectives”, which are a number of conclusions drawn from these observations/interpretations of CΨ.
-This set of observations/interpretations was chosen according to my worldview related to science in general and the complicated subject of CΨ in particular.
-From this group I drew a number of conclusions with the help of the process called “inference to the best explanation” (e.g., Lipton, 2005) (However, it seems to me that the process is much more complicated than it is described in the literature.)
-These conclusions, the proposed new perspectives, do not constitute foundations for the development of a new theory of consciousness (TC).
-This, unfortunately, I am unable to do.
-They have to be seen as a number of points of view that future development of TC would see them as guidelines to follow, as sub-goals to be realized.
-That is, these new perspectives may lead to certain interesting requirements for a development of TC.
+I shall now suggest several intriguing perspectives on CΨ.
+These are based on interesting observations/interpretations, which have been discussed to some extent in the professional literature and the preceding chapters.
+The innovation here is in the “proposed CΨ-perspectives”, which are conclusions I have drawn from these observations/interpretations in line with my worldview related to science in general and the complicated subject of CΨ in particular.
+I drew these conclusions with the help of a process called “inference to the best explanation” (e.g., Lipton, 2005).
+(However, it seems that the process is much more complicated than it sounds in the literature.)
+These new perspectives do not constitute the foundations for developing a new theory of consciousness (TC).
+Unfortunately, I am unable to do this.
+They should be seen perhaps as guidelines for the future development of a successful TC or as sub-goals.
+In short, these new perspectives may help identify certain interesting requirements for developing TC.

-I will first explicate the observations/interpretations on CΨ, and then I will explain how I arrived at the proposed CΨ-perspectives.
+I will first explicate the selected observations/interpretations of CΨ, and then I will explain how I arrived at the proposed CΨ-perspectives.

-Observations/Interpretations of CΨ: Clarifications and reasoning
+Observations/interpretations of CΨ: clarifications and reasoning

 I will now list those observations/interpretations of CΨ, which were discussed in one way or another in the previous chapters.
-As will be seen below, this list does not include any direct objective empirical concept of observation.
-It is true that there are no pure observations, observations that are not influenced by certain theoretical approaches, i.e., the observational concepts are ‘theory-laden” (e.g., Rakover, 1990).
-However, here in the current list, I offer much broader concepts, theoretical constructs, than observational concepts.
-These are empirical generalizations, conclusions and theoretical interpretations related to empirical observations of the CΨ phenomenon.
-This group includes broad theoretical concepts that seems to me extremely important for understanding CΨ, a group of viewpoints that I call “observations/interpretations”.
+As seen below, this list does not include any direct objective empirical concept of observation.
+It is true that there are no pure observations, observations that are not influenced by certain theoretical approaches.
+In other words, observational concepts are “theory-laden” (e.g., Rakover, 1990).
+However, I offer much broader concepts than observational concepts in the following list.
+They are empirical generalizations, conclusions, and theoretical constructs related to empirical observations of the phenomenon of CΨ.
+This set of “observations/interpretations” seems extremely important for understanding CΨ.

-Evolution: CΨ is a certain crucial quality that has been developed in accordance to the theory of evolution.
+Evolution: CΨ is a certain crucial quality that has been developed in accordance with the theory of evolution.

-Generality: CΨ is not connected to any specific mental-state (MS), specific behavioral phenomenon, or any particular stimulus or response;
+Generality: CΨ is not connected to any specific mental state (MS), behavioral phenomenon, stimulus, or response;

-Measurement: CΨ has no natural units of measurement as there are for distance, weight, stimulus and response;
+Measurement: CΨ has no natural units of measurement as there are for distance, weight, and stimulus and response;

-Meaningfulness: Without CΨ the stimuli in the world have no meanings;
+Meaningfulness: Without CΨ stimuli in the world have no meaning;

-Energy-field: An interesting analogy for CΨ is the following: CΨ is similar to a energy-field (e.g., electromagnetic), because CΨ is induced on many mental-states (representations) which have fulfilled a particular predetermined condition (these will be specified later on, in chapter 7);
+Energy field: CΨ is similar to an energy field (e.g., electromagnetic) because CΨ includes many mental states (representations) that have fulfilled a particular predetermined condition (these will be specified later, in Chapter 7);

-Unconscious states: A relatively small part of the mental-states is induced with CΨ where the rest of them will not be in the state of unconsciousness (unCΨ).
+Unconscious states: While relatively few mental states are conscious, this does not mean that the rest of them are unconscious.

-Live-creatures’ correlation: CΨ is associated with live creatures and not with inanimate and plants.
+Live-creatures’ correlation: CΨ is associated with live creatures, not inanimate entities and plants.

-I will now justify and elaborate each of the seven viewpoints.
+I will now justify and elaborate on each of the seven viewpoints.